 Having coached his beloved Demons in 110 games (33 wins, 77 losses), Barassi then turned his signature determination to new business interests and media commitments, all of which thrived.
 However, football’s lure proved too strong, and in 1993, he returned to coaching as he took over the rock-bottom Sydney Swans.

 His status as an AFL legend, savvy media ability and irrepressible coaching record made him uniquely qualified to carve out a space in the rugby heartland.
 In his three seasons in Sydney, he helped put both AFL football and the Sydney Swans on the map in the Harbour City.
 He coached the side in 59 games, recording 13 wins and 46 losses and became a board member of the Swans in 1997 to 2003.

-Barassi now occupies himself with a wide variety of business, media and personal interests, which includes a prolific public-speaking career and an on-air role at Fox Footy.
-Unsurprisingly, he’s still on the speed dial of every major football organisation as his opinions and experience are highly valued and always in demand.
+Barassi occupied himself with a wide variety of business, media and personal interests, which included a prolific public-speaking career and an on-air role at Fox Footy.
+Unsurprisingly, he was on the speed dial of every major football organisation as his opinions and experience were highly valued and always in demand.

 Footballers are often branded heroes or villains according to their team colours, but Barassi is loved and respected by all.
 He has truly become the father of the modern game, and will always be remembered as one of the all-time greats.

 Honours & Achievements

 1978: Made a Member of the Order of Australia (AM)